Rizukious/Aplikasi-Midtrans-Sederhana/README.md

 > **:warning::warning: ANNOUNCEMENT :warning::warning:**

+For Information Liblary I have an Account github : https://github.com/Midtrans/Midtrans-Codeigniter For Tutorial Video I have an Youtube Channel : https://www.youtube.com/watch?v=IHkQSZbEB6U

 **Please use the updated and composer compatible library: [Midtrans PHP](https://github.com/Midtrans/midtrans-php).
 For better more modern composer compatibility.**